 I am also the Owner/Designer/Operator for Made of Ash, a handmade clothing and accessories line I started as a means of having an outlet some of the darker parts of life and satisfying my need to create and belief in the importance of expressing ourselves through personal style .

-I am committed to an incredible and sexy man, enamored with photography, I use fowl language, love is my religion, my sacred number is six, I collect tattoos have a deep seated wanderlust and have been known to change my mind and sometimes I lie.
+I am committed to an incredible and sexy man, enamored with photography, and use fowl language.
+Love is my religion, my sacred number is six, I collect tattoos and have a deep seated wanderlust and have been known to change my mind and sometimes I lie.